liftoff/HumanInput/README.rst

           console.log('Idle: User was last active at:', lastActivity);
       });

-* Optional plugin: Speech recognition events (literally yell at your machine and *could* take it personally!):
+* Optional plugin: Speech recognition events (literally yell at your machine and it *could* take it personally!):

   .. code-block:: javascript